 Looking to see how the writers of scripture used a word can help us to confirm their intended use of a word.
-Free online tools allow us today to do this quickly and easily using these word numbers.
-[The format ^{G####} will be used herein to enable the reader to follow the Strong's number of the Greek word being discussed.]
+Free online tools make it very easy to correlate their words using these word numbers.
+[The format G#### will be used to make it easy for the reader to follow the Strong's number of the Greek word being discussed.]